-171, 172 MODERN PHYSICS (2-2) First semester: behavior of electrons in electric and magnetic fields, photoelectricity, thermonic emission, simple vacuum tube circuits, particles and waves.
-Second semester: atomic structure, X rays and crystals, nuclear transformations, nuclear power and semi-conductors.
-Prerequisite: 161 or 221 and Math.
+171, 172 MODERN PHYSICS (2-2) First semester: behavior of electrons in electric and magnetic fields, photoelectricity, thermionic emission, simple vacuum tube circuits, particles and waves.
+Second semester: atomic structure, X-rays and crystals, nuclear transformations, nuclear power and semi-conductors.
+Pre-requisite: 16 or 22 and Math.
 21 for 171; 171 or E.E.
 109 for 172.
 Three hours.
 Mr. Rooney.
+(Not offered in 1962-63.)

-211 MECHANICS AND WAVE MOTION (3-0) Continuation and developments of the principles and methods of mechanics; integration of fundamental physical principles with mathematics and with the extension of these principles to wave motion.
+212 MECHANICS AND WAVE MOTION (3-0) Continuation and developments of the principles and methods of mechanics; integration of fundamental physical principles with mathematics and with the extension of these principles to wave motion.
 Prerequisite: 116; Math.
 212 concurrently.
 Three hours.
-Mr. Woodward.
-Alternate years, 1960-61.
+Alternate years, 1962-63.